MicrosoftDocs/PlayReady/Docs/Packaging/developing-a-packager.md

 2. Choose how you are going to encrypt your content.
 For more information, see [Using encryption keys](content-packaging-and-delivery.md#using-encryption-keys).

-3. Choose whether you want to encrypt your content using only PlayReady, or whether you want to use multiple DRMs.
+3. Choose whether you want to decrypt your content using only PlayReady, or whether you want to support multiple DRMs.
 For more information, see [Using encryption tools](content-packaging-and-delivery.md#using-encryption-tools).

 4. Choose how you are going to generate and store content keys (Key Value and Key ID).